 Paid – when a visitor clicks on a pay-per-click ad.

 Google Analytics records the referral path for each visit and buckets users accordingly.
-Website owners can access this information in the ‘Acquisition’ tab of their Google Analytics user dashboard.
+Website owners and SEO practitioners can access this information in the ‘Acquisition’ tab of their Google Analytics user dashboard.
 From there, they can drill down to see additional referral data related to that specific segment.

 Where does dark traffic come from?

 Exactly!
 But no, seriously… The web today has become much more nuanced, and the technology in place to help us track user behavioral patterns is struggling to keep up.
 When you factor in mobile, social media, messaging apps, email, and bookmarking sites, the list of possibilities seems endless.
 In most cases, when you hear SEOs and online marketers talk about dark traffic, they’re referring to organic and/or social traffic that’s being marked as ‘direct.’
 The reason this traffic is typically mislabeled as ‘direct’ is because most analytics platforms default to the ‘direct’ bucket when urls are missing proper referrer strings.

 Direct traffic varies depending on the size and popularity of the brand.
 If you have a very small percentage of direct traffic, you may want to consider upping your branding efforts.
 However, if you’re seeing an unusually high percentage of direct traffic, then you may have a dark traffic problem.